ctabin/jchess/README.md

 ## About this project

-The goal is to provide as simple, easy-to-use API to manipulate chess games in Java.
+The goal is to provide a simple, easy-to-use API to manipulate chess games in Java.
 It is also easy to extend in order to create extended chess rules, new pieces and so on.

 This project does **NOT** provide any chess engine for position analysis.
 However, it could